45 Similes for Anxiety – As Nervous As and Other Comparisons

 Example Sentences:

-• The news left him as chilled as an ice cube, unable to process what had just happened.
+• The news left him as tense as an ice cube, unable to process what had just happened.

-• Her expression was as chilled as an ice cube, hiding any trace of her inner turmoil.
+• Her expression was as tense as an ice cube, hiding any trace of her inner turmoil.

 Other Ways to Say: